msmielak/moonlit_1/README.md

 ### Disclaimer

 __This is an early release and functionalities might change.
 This package is currently pending a peer-review and detailed desctription will be available after it is published.
 I take no responsibility for the proper functioning of this package.
 If you have any questions, concerns or you would simply like to apply it to your data, I encourage to contact me directly.
-Otherwise, basic explaination of currently available functions will be available below.__
+Otherwise, basic explaination of currently available functions is be available below.__

 ### Currently working functionalities: